webOSArchive/webos-docs/docs/appstores.md

 <a href="https://www.youtube.com/watch?v=-ieDXW8yA5c" target="_blank">![Video Tutorial](images/videotutorial.png)</a>

+## What Next

+Now that you've got some App Stores installed, you'll probably want to [get one](online.md)!

 ## Alternate Instructions

 This documentation attempts to update and simplify information available from older, archived sources.
 You may find that material to be useful as reference: